jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 Based on the equation, ...

 the density that we expected was 1038.72 kg/m<sup>3</sup>.
 As the density of our solution was 1038.26 kg/m<sup>3</sup>, the accuracy of our measurement is approximately 99.96%.

-Other supporting information has been included in a spreadsheet named "datasheet.xlsx".

 ## Discussion ##